CodeIntelligenceTesting/jazzer/README.md

 package com.example.MyFirstFuzzTarget;

 class MyFirstFuzzTarget {
-    public static boolean fuzzerTestOneInput(byte[] input) {
+    public static void fuzzerTestOneInput(byte[] input) {
         ...
-        // call the function under test with arguments derived from input ...
+        // Call the function under test with arguments derived from input and
-        return false;
+        // throw an exception if something unwanted happens.
+        ...
     }
 }
 ```

 A Java fuzz target class needs to define exactly one of the following functions:

-* `public static boolean fuzzerTestOneInput(byte[] input)`: Ideal for fuzz targets that naturally work on raw byte input (e.g.
+* `public static void fuzzerTestOneInput(byte[] input)`: Ideal for fuzz targets that naturally work on raw byte input (e.g.
   image parsers).
-* `public static boolean fuzzerTestOneInput(com.code_intelligence.api.FuzzedDataProvider data)`: A variety of types of "fuzzed
+* `public static void fuzzerTestOneInput(com.code_intelligence.api.FuzzedDataProvider data)`: A variety of types of "fuzzed
   data" is made available via the `FuzzedDataProvider` interface (see below for more information on this interface).

 The fuzzer will repeatedly call this function with generated inputs.
 All unhandled exceptions are caught and
 reported as errors.
-Alternatively, returning `true` from `fuzzerTestOneInput` triggers an assertion error without
-the need to throw an exception.

 The optional functions `public static void fuzzerInitialize()` or `public static void fuzzerInitialize(String[] args)`
 can be defined if initial setup is required.
 These functions will be called once before